rozek/node-red-user-management-example/README.md

 As usual, this repository contains a [collection of requests](PostmanCollection.json) which is to be imported into a [Postman](https://www.postman.com/) instance and simplifies testing the feedback mechanism.

+> Nota bene: you will have to change the user ids mentioned in the Postman Collection in order to access confirmation and password reset emails

 ## License ##

 [MIT License](LICENSE.md)